Home > Hidden Collections > Apply for an Award

 If working with outside digitization vendors, formal quotes for the project work will not be required until the final application round, at which point a minimum of two quotes must be submitted.
 In the initial round, applicants should provide an informed estimate of the cost of outsourced work; applicants are encouraged to reach out to potential vendors for a preliminary price point.

-A limited amount of information submitted will become public, as part of the Hidden Collections Registry.
-All such information has been designated in the Application Handbook and within the online application system.
-Note that only information from complete, submitted applications will be included in the Registry.
-CLIR will not publicize information from in-progress applications that are not submitted by the applicant.
+A limited amount of information submitted will become public.
+All such information has been designated in the Application Guidelines and within the online application system.
+Only information from complete, submitted applications will be shared.
+CLIR will not publicize information from in-progress applications not submitted by the applicant.

 No. Applicants are free to choose the standards or technologies they believe will best suit their project and their users’ needs, and should justify their choices in the application.

-Applicants may find information from the Digitizing Special Formats wiki, which is curated by the Digital Library Federation, helpful in planning project proposals.
+Applicants may find information from the Digitizing Special Formats wiki, curated by the Digital Library Federation, helpful in planning project proposals.

 The mission of IMLS is to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
 We provide leadership through research, policy development, and grant making.
 IMLS places the learner at the center and supports engaging experiences in libraries and museums that prepare people to be full participants in their local communities and our global society.
 IMLS promotes museums and libraries as strong community anchors that enhance civic engagement, cultural opportunities, and economic vitality.
 IMLS supports exemplary stewardship of museum and library collections and promotes the use of technology to facilitate discovery of knowledge and cultural heritage.